diogenes-lang/diogenes/README.md

 #Installation#

+##Requirements##
+* **Java 1.8**: if you have other java versions, set 1.8 as default.
+If not possible, make sure to run Eclipse with this java version.

 ##Plugin Users##
 * go to `Help -> Install New Software...` from the menu bar and `Add...`
 * add the update site for Xsemantics 1.8.x : [http://master.dl.sourceforge.net/project/xsemantics/updates/releases/1.8](http://master.dl.sourceforge.net/project/xsemantics/updates/releases/1.8) *(1)*